LizzMancilla/mongo_graphql_react/README.md

 }
 ```

-4b.
+b.
 Refresh *Front UI* and it should show test product with new values

-5a.
+5.
+a.
 Finally, lets delete test product, execute this mutation in *Graphql UI*
 ```graphql
 mutation{
   delProduct(code:"test"){